mdtanker/RIS_basement_sediment/README.md

 and enter the following: (replace "my_env" with a new name, I used pygmt06)

     conda env create --name my_env -f environment.yml

+Now add a kernel for this environment to Jupyter lab.
+In *miniforge prompt*:

+    ipython kernel install --name my_env

+If this gives an error enter the following and retry:

+	conda install ipython jupyter

 ## Running Jupyter lab
 In *miniforge prompt*